 Associate of Science in Office Administration

-Associate's degree programs in office administration are very similar to certificate programs in the field.
-They provide students with an introduction to office technology, business communication and basic management procedures, while at the same time providing students with the practical skills they will need on the job.
-Such programs also include courses related to general education, specifically in the fields of science, mathematics and humanities.
+Associate's degree programs in office administration are similar to certificate programs.
+They provide students with an introduction to office technology, business communication, and basic management procedures, while at the same time providing students with the practical skills they will need on the job.
+Such programs also include courses related to general education, specifically in the fields of science, mathematics, and humanities.
 Associate's degree programs in office administration provide a well-rounded education for aspiring office specialists and administrators.

-In addition to covering topics related to office administration tasks and duties, the courses found in associate's degree programs in office administration cover theories of management, business ethics and basic accounting.
-A collection of courses might include:
+In addition to covering topics related to office administration tasks and duties, the courses found in associate's degree programs in office administration cover theories of management, business ethics, and basic accounting.
+A collection of courses include: